Differentiable Programming for Earth System Modeling: Challenges of Differentiable ESMs

 \section{Challenges of Differentiable ESMs}

 While the benefits of differentiable ESMs are extremely promising, they come at a cost.
 Every AD system has certain limitations and there might not even exist a capable AD system in the programming language in which an existing ESM is written.
 Many state-of-the-art AD systems have been designed with ML workflows in mind, which usually consist of pure functions with only limited support for array mutation and in-place updates \citep{innes2019, jax2018github}.
 Projects like Enzyme \citep{moses2020} promise to change that.
-However, even with more capable AD systems, converting existing ESMs to be differentiable is a challenging task.
+However, even with more capable AD systems, converting existing ESMs to be differentiable is a challenging task: it potentially requires the translation of the model code to another programming language and at least a major revision of the code to work with one of the suitable frameworks or AD tools.
 Rewriting an ESM in a differentiable manner has the potential co-benefit that such a rewrite can also incorporate other modern programming techniques such as GPU usage and the use of low-precision computing, both resulting in potentially huge performance gains \citep{Haefner2021, wang2021, klower2022}.
+In particular GPU acceleration has the potential to make ESMs faster and more efficient as e.g. demonstrated by the JAX-based Veros ocean GCM \citep{Haefner2021}.
+Given that ESMs are very complex models, tracking every single elementary operation in a tape by the AD might induce unfeasible overheads as e.g. remarked by \citep{farell2013}. dolfin-adjoint for FEM models solves that by differentiating on a higher abstraction level \citep{farell2013,Mitusch2019}.
+JAX models perform most operations as vector and tensor operations. \citep{veros} deliver a good account of this vectorization process during the translation of their Veros model.
+Again, this process also has the potential co-benefit of GPU acceleration.
+Enzyme.jl works on the level of the LLVM IR which enables highly optimized gradient code.
+It will attempt to recompute most values in the reverse pass per default and cache (tape) only what is necessary \citep{moses2020}.
+Zygote.jl uses a static single assignments form that is more efficient and also recomputes values in the reverse mode instead of storing everything \citep{innes2019}.

-Another more technical challenge is that when computing gradients of functions of trajectories of ESMs over many timesteps, saving all intermediate steps needed to compute the gradient requires a prohibitively large amount of RAM.
+Memory demand is a fundamental challenge when computing gradients of functions of trajectories of ESMs over many timesteps, saving all intermediate steps needed to compute the gradient requires a prohibitively large amount of RAM.
 Therefore, checkpointing schemes have to balance memory usage with recomputing intermediate steps.
-There are different schemes available to do so, such as periodic checkpointing or revolve that try to optimize this balance \citep{schanen2022, griewank2000}.
+There are different schemes available to do so, such as periodic checkpointing or Revolve that try to optimize this balance \citep{dauvergne, griewank2000}.
+For example, for their differentiable finite volume PDE solver \citep{kochkov2021} remark that every time step is checkpointed.